 - Academic Progress and Standing

+- Support

 - Registration and Credits

-- Support

-- Registration for Fall 2022

 - Responsible Conduct

 - In Conclusion...

 Graduate Credits

 PhD students must accumulate at least 20 credits from non-generic CS graduate courses.

 - Credits for generic courses such as CSE 593, 600, 698, 699 do not count. - All lecture courses, special and advanced topic courses and seminars (except CSE 600) are included in this count. - Note that qualifier courses alone contribute at least 15 credits.